na-na-hi/renget/archive/horde.md

 -> some are to counteract genuine hoarders but others are currently used or are gonna be used <-

--> for one reason or another not all of my taken urls are in here but they still have information to find me and their 'status'<-
+-> for one reason or another not all of my taken urls are in here but they still have information to find me and their 'status'. or i just forgot idk<-

 -> don't be afraid to contact me, if there's one you want just send me a message or ask, i don't bite <-